-- Canned Tomatoes crushed or Passata- 2 cups
+- 500ml/2 cups canned crushed tomatoes/passata crushed or Passata- 2 cups

-- Freeze the cabbage 3 days before you need it.
-The night before defrost cabbage and keep it in the fridge until you are ready.
+- Freeze the cabbages 3 days before you need it.
+The night before defrost cabbage and keep them in the fridge until you are ready.

-- Cook rice in plenty water the same way you would pasta until al dente, it shouldn't be too soft- about 5 minutes.
+- Cook rice in plenty water the same way you would pasta until al dente for approximately 5 minutes after the water boils.
+It shouldn't be too soft.
 Drain and set aside.

 - In a frying pan heat olive oil and cook onions over low heat for 7-10 minutes until tender.

-- In a large bowl combine beef, pork, parsley, onions, carrots, rice, salt and pepper.
+- Grate carrots.
+In a large bowl combine beef, pork, parsley, onions, carrots, rice, salt and pepper.

-- In a medium bowl whisk together stock, crushed tomatoes and creme fraiche.
+- In a medium bowl whisk together stock, crushed tomatoes and creme fraiche, salt and pepper.
 Set aside.